jacomof/Othello/README.md

 # Othello
-This is the repository for the main project I performed during my bachelor's degree at BarcelonaTech.
+This is the repository for a project I developed with a group of classmate during my bachelor's degree at BarcelonaTech.
 It is an implementation of a famous game called Othello.
 It's implemented with Java and has a three tier architecture (logic, data and presentation).
 It includes:
 - Source Code: src directory
 - Test jars: test directory (includes integration test with drivers and stubs)
 - Program jars: out/com/subgrup13